A New Age in ADR

 Since ADR will become the preferred method of dispute resolution, the environment where ADR occurs must differ from the places where traditional litigation occurred.
 To be sure, ADR facilities will need to be professional and functional– this is necessary and fitting given the weighty matters to be addressed.
 However, since ADR is, at its essence, a process that empowers people to take control of their dispute, the environment must be welcoming, comfortable, and inclusive.
 Every detail must be designed to set the stage for constructive communication and problem-solving.

 The future is now, and the opportunity for service to a world in conflict awaits.

 ABOUT THE AUTHOR

-John Miles, Esq. is the CEO of Miles Mediation & Arbitration.
-In addition to his executive duties, he mediates high value and complex matters on request at a per diem rate.
-He is in charge of neutral training and development at Miles.
+John Miles is the CEO of Miles Mediation & Arbitration.
+In addition to his executive duties, he mediates high-value and complex matters, on request at a per diem rate.
+He oversees neutral training and development at Miles.